-(Prerequisite: Creative Cuisine I)
+(5 periods per week for 1 semester - 1/2 Credit) (Prerequisite: Creative Cuisine I)

 Advanced cooking skills are explored in this hands-on lab-based class.
 Students broaden their experience preparing foods used in family and commercial meals, as well as foods for entertaining.
 Food preparation techniques as well as nutrition, aesthetics, and cost in meal planning are emphasized.
 Fee: \$27